FilipElznic/WebGame/README.md

 # PETER'S GUEST

 > A retro-inspired web game built with React, Vite, and Tailwind CSS.
-Features XP progression, protected stages, mini-games, and a unique retro UI.
+Features XP progression, protected stages, mini-games, and a unique retro user interface.

 ---